WaylonWalker/waylonwalker.com/pages/til/installing-homebrew-linux.md

 Installing brew on linux proved quite easy and got pyenv running for me within 4 commands.

-I have never used homebrew before, honestly I thought it was a mac only thing for years.
+I had never used homebrew before, honestly I thought it was a mac only thing for years.
 Today I wanted to try out pyenv, and the reccommended way to install was using homebrew.
 I am not yet sure if I want either in my normal workflow, so for now I am just going to pop open a new